 Borderlands at Risk

-by Dan Millis and Scott Nicol with the Sierra Club Borderlands Team
+Dan Millis and Scott Nichol are the Sierra Club Borderlands Team.

 U.S. policies along our southern border are proving ineffective, costly, and harmful to people and the environment.
 Construction of border walls has not curbed undocumented immigration, but has cost taxpayers an average of $4.5 million per mile!
 Over 600 miles of border walls and barriers have been constructed in all four southern border states, with dozens of miles still being constructed or planned.
 Former Secretary of Homeland Security Michael Chertoff used the power granted to him by the 2005 Real ID Act to waive a variety of important federal laws along the border (see list of laws below).
 As a result walls, roads, and other harmful infrastructure have been built without regard to environmental protection or public health and safety.

 This reckless project has meant dire consequences for vast expanses of pristine wild lands, including wildlife refuges, wilderness areas, and national forest lands, among others.
 Several species of wildlife have been observed and photographed stranded by the border wall, suggesting that many endangered species are suffering the same fate.
 If wildlife migration corridors are blocked, species can die out due to lack of access to food, water, territory, and genetic variability.
 From pygmy owls to desert bighorn sheep, studies have indicated that the border wall is a significant impediment to a variety of wildlife, including many imperiled species.